-INTRODUCTION TO THEATER ARTS (#9801)Grades:9-12Credits:2.5Prerequisite:None
+INTRODUCTION TO THEATER ARTS (#9801)

-Description: This course will introduce students to the world of theater and serve as a prerequisite for Theatre Arts 2 and 3/4 or Technical Theatre courses.
+Description: This course will introduce students to the world of theatre and serve as a prerequisite for Theatre Arts 2 and 3/4 or Technical Theatre courses.
 During the two-quarter course, the students will be exposed to a variety of theatrical elements including, but not limited to performance.
-Topics will include an introduction to the language and vocabulary of theater, the history of theater, concepts of modern theater, Improvisation and Pantomime, and acting with a script.
+Topics will include an introduction to the language and vocabulary of theatre, the history of theater, concepts of modern theatre, Improvisation and Pantomime, and acting with a script.